LAW OF DIMINISHING RETURNS

 Marginal Output (kg)

-As Mr. Kola Balogun employs one labour to work on his one hectare farm, 10 tons of yam were produced.
-As more and more labour are employed in every successive round of production, the total output continues to increase from 10 to 30, to 60, to 120 and so on.
+As Mr Emuren Oyo employs one labour to work on his one-hectare farm, 10 tons of yam were produced.
+As more and more labour is employed in every successive round of production, the total output continues to increase from 10 to 30, to 60, to 120 and so on.

 But as the fifth (5th) labour was used or employed, there was a drop in production from 120 to 100.
-This is the stage at which the law of diminishing returns sets in as every additional unit of labour brings about a decrease in the total output–law of diminishing return
+This is the stage at which the law of diminishing returns sets in as every additional unit of labour brings about a decrease in the total output

 Importance of the law of diminishing returns

-Proper combination of factors of production: The law of diminishing returns helps the entrepreneur to combine properly the factors of production to prevent wastage which could lead to law of diminishing return
+The proper combination of factors of production: The law of diminishing returns helps the entrepreneur to combine properly the factors of production to prevent wastage which could lead to the law of diminishing return

 They do not use mental effort,